Cybersecurity & Tech

 That being said, the act stipulates that before deploying a high-risk AI system in public services, entities must assess its impact on fundamental rights.
 The regulation also mandates increased transparency in the development and use of such systems.
 Additionally, high-risk AI systems and certain public entities using them must be registered in the EU database for high-risk AI systems.
 It should be noted that the majority of the provisions outlined in the EU AI Act will not be enforced until Aug.
 2, 2026, while the ban on unacceptable risk will be enforceable beginning in February 2025.

-France’s experiment does contain measures geared towards oversight and transparency.
+France’s experiment does contain measures geared toward oversight and transparency.
 CNIL mandates that all organizations involved in high-risk processing of personal data demonstrate their compliance with the GDPR by completing and submitting a Data Protection Impact Assessment.
-The interior ministry did this with a framework impact analysis in August 2023–though this analysis does not appear to be publicly available.
+The interior ministry did this with a framework impact analysis in August 2023though this analysis does not appear to be publicly available.
 The decree outlining implementation guidance further specifies that data controllers will be required to send “an impact analysis on the protection of personal data of the specific characteristics of each of the processing operations implemented.”
-And the French government is required to produce a publicly-available evaluation report on the implementation of the experiment by the end of the year, which will assess the technical performance of systems, the results with regard to operational objectives, and the societal impacts of the experiment.
+And the French government is required to produce a publicly available evaluation report on the implementation of the experiment by the end of the year, which will assess the technical performance of systems, the results with regard to operational objectives, and the societal impacts of the experiment.
 For its part, CNIL released a Q&A on the use of augmented cameras during the Olympics, which includes information on how individuals may exercise their “right to access, delete, rectify, or limit the use of images and alerts generated by the system.”

-Critics have nonetheless decried the lack of transparency in the development of France’s systems, claiming that it has obfuscated serious privacy and legal questions surrounding the system’s function and use, thus introducing uncertainty about the AI’s bias, ethics, and accuracy.
+Critics have nonetheless decried the lack of transparency in the development of France’s system, claiming that it has obfuscated serious privacy and legal questions surrounding the system’s function and use, thus introducing uncertainty about the AI’s bias, ethics, and accuracy.
 They worry about the French citizens being used as private industry’s “guinea pigs.”
 They fear that France’s experiment is the first step on a slippery slope of function creep, using the Olympics as “a pretext for accelerating a policy of generalized surveillance.”
 They contend that the interior ministry has previously concealed illegal misuse of algorithmic video surveillance by French police—including facial recognition software.
 And they stress that the Olympics and Paralympics Games Law could set a dangerous precedent in the EU, tilting the bloc “in a more surveillance-drenched, repressive direction.”

-While Article 10 of the Olympic and Paralympic law may highlight the new lengths to which states are willing to venture in the novel age of artificial intelligence, there has long been international discord on the national security-privacy tradeoff.
+While Article 10 of the Olympic and Paralympic law may highlight the new lengths to which states are willing to venture in the novel age of artificial intelligence, there has long been international discord on the national security-privacy trade-off.
 This debate has vexed both privacy watchdogs and national security actors for more than a decade.
-And in today’s world, where AI systems have grown more powerful, accessible, and cheaper, the balance of this tradeoff has become exponentially more complex.
+And in today’s world, where AI systems have grown more powerful, accessible, and cheaper, the balance of this trade-off has become exponentially more complex.
 The security-privacy debate is likely to continue to intensify, especially as more information on the effectiveness and ethical implications of France’s experiment comes to light.
 One thing is certain: Many are keenly watching this year’s Olympics, and not just for the sports.
 And while the Games are set to come to a close on Aug.
 11, the world could be feeling the impact of Paris 2024 for years to come.

 Amarins Laanstra-Corn focuses on the societal implications of emerging technologies at the Emerson Collective.
 She studied international security and political science at Stanford University.